-Let us analyse this statement.
-In order to take care of his hunger for a lifetime, you could teach the man how to fish, provide him with the tools required, give some money so he could buy the tools, or lend him some money at an agreed upon interest rate, or arrange for buyers to buy his fish.
+Let us analyze this statement.
+In order to take care of his hunger for a lifetime, you could teach the man how to fish, provide him with the tools required, give some money so he could buy the tools, or lend him some money at an agreed-upon interest rate, or arrange for buyers to buy his fish.

 You have started the process of economic empowerment the moment you decided to do something beyond taking care of his hunger for a day.

 The basic needs of a person can be satisfied with money.
 Some of us work for others for money, and others create work and employment, and in the process, earn money for themselves.

 Some of us sell products for money, and others offer services in return for money.